14th Annual Depression on College Campuses Conference

 A three-hour workshop provides an opportunity to explore a given topic on a deeper level, or from multiple perspectives.
 These workshops must be interactive, engaging the attendees in facilitated group discussion and/or skill-building exercises to improve their knowledge and understanding of the given topic.
 Workshops may have multiple presenters, including individuals from different institutions, in order to provide a range of perspectives and expertise.

-Concurrent sessions are 75-minute presentations that focus on a model program, evidence-based practice, or research study relating to the conference theme.
+Concurrent sessions are 75-minute sessions that provide an opportunity to introduce a model program, evidence-based practice, or research study relating to the conference theme.
 The presentations should be no longer than 60 minutes, as 15 minutes MUST be left at the end of the session for Q & A and discussion with attendees.

-You are invited to create a poster about a research study or model program at your university which relates to the conference theme, “Depression on College Campuses: Fostering Student Success.”
+You are invited to create a poster about a research study or model program at your university which relates to the conference theme, “Depression on College Campuses: Interpersonal Relationships and Student Mental Health.”
 Each presenter will have an easel and 25x30 poster board for mounting their poster.

 If you are a currently enrolled student, and your project is selected for presentation and you are traveling from outside of Ann Arbor, you will receive free hotel accommodations at the Hampton Inn South during the conference.

-Please submit a summary of your proposed workshop, concurrent session, or poster in 300 words or less.
+Please use this online form to submit a summary of your proposed workshop, concurrent session, or poster in 300 words or less.
 Your proposal summary must contain clearly defined learning objectives, an overview of the presentation content and format, intended audience, and a list of all speakers.

 In addition, if you are proposing a workshop or concurrent session, please submit a separate brief description of your session (including session title) in 150 words or less.
 This description will be included in the conference program if your proposal is selected.